STAR Reading Assessments

 How long does it take to complete a STAR assessment?

 STAR tests are designed to be as efficient as possible.
-On average, students will complete the STAR Math test in about 20 minutes, the STAR Reading test in about 15 minutes, the STAR Early Literacy test in 15–20 minutes, and the STAR Reading Spanish test in about 10 minutes.
+On average, students will complete the STAR Math test in about 20 minutes, the STAR Reading test in about 15 minutes, the STAR Early Literacy test in 15–20 minutes.
+There are 30 questions.
 However, some students may require more time.

 What are STAR assessments used for?